FAQs - Practice Review

 • Compilation files

 This is not an exhaustive list of reviewable work.
-Contact Craig Smith, Director, Practice Review for more information.
+Contact Damian Hee, Director, Practice Review for more information.

 If you plan to retire and cancel your public practice license, your practice review may be waived upon receipt of a Request for Cancellation of Public Practice License form.

 All new firms are required to have a practice inspection within one year of registration.
-We recognize that some firms may not yet have reviewable work at the date that they are contacted to provide a list of assurance and notice to reader engagements to CPABC.
+We recognize that some firms may not yet have reviewable work at the date that they are contacted to provide a list of assurance and compilation engagements to CPABC.

 • Confirmation that you have not yet performed any reviewable work

-CPABC performs the inspections of home based offices as a desk review, where files are selected from the firm’s list of assurance and compilation engagements and then submitted to CPABC online or by mail.
-Please note that due to the ongoing Covid-19 pandemic, CPABC is currently performing all inspections as desk reviews until at least Fall 2021.
+CPABC performs the inspections of home-based offices as a desk review, where files are selected from the firm’s list of assurance and compilation engagements and then submitted to CPABC online or by courier to CPABC’s office.

 • A firm located inside a practitioner’s home.